ezeoleaf/awesome-golang-repositories/README.md

 [kingpin](https://github.com/alecthomas/kingpin): CONTRIBUTIONS ONLY: A Go (golang) command line and flag parser
 [rsrc](https://github.com/akavel/rsrc): Tool for embedding .ico & manifest resources in Go programs for Windows.
 [SimpleCache](https://github.com/PrasannaC/SimpleCache): A simple n-way set associative cache implemented in Go
 [clean-go-article](https://github.com/Pungyeon/clean-go-article): A reference for the Go community that covers the fundamentals of writing clean code and discusses concrete refactoring examples specific to Go.
+[rexray](https://github.com/rexray/rexray): REX-Ray is a container storage orchestration engine enabling persistence for cloud native workloads